equinor/data-modelling-tool/reset-database.md

 Before run, go to DMSS local folder and substitte the src/home/system/data_sources/system.json file with correct connection info (host, port, username and password).

-Also, change the DMSS docker-compose.override.yml file: set the MONGO_URI: env variable and set AUTH_ENABLED true.
+Also, change the DMSS docker-compose.override.yml file: set the MONGO_AZURE_URI: env variable and set AUTH_ENABLED true.
  Afterwards, you can start up dmss as normal with docker-compose
 NB!
 DO NOT COMMIT DATABASE PASSWORD TO DMSS REPO!